 AddressSanitizer (ASan) is a fast memory error detector based on compiler instrumentation (LLVM).

 It is fully usable for Chrome on Linux and Mac.
-If you're working on Windows you can use SyzyASan.
+There's a mostly-functional Windows port in progress too, and you can using SyzyASan.

 Additional info on the tool itself is available at http://clang.llvm.org/docs/AddressSanitizer.html.